 With three simple ingredients in the marinade, these tender grilled pork chops are bound to become a summer (or year-round!) favorite!

-Years ago, years and years ago, my sister-in-law, Angela, sent me this recipe saying she had grilled these pork chops several times (even going so far as to tip-toe out to her grill in the deep snow) and she couldn’t stop raving about how tasty they were.
+Years ago, years and years ago, my sister-in-law, Angela, sent me this recipe saying she had grilled these pork chops several times.
+She even went so far as to tip-toe out to her grill in the deep snow, and she couldn’t stop raving about how tasty they were.

 I figured if they were fantastic enough for Ang to risk frostbite on her little piggies, I should give them a go, too.

-That was way back in 2010 (some of you are probably familiar with this recipe if you’ve been a longtime reader!) and these tender grilled pork chops are still a year-round staple for us.
+That was way back in 2010 (some of you are probably familiar with this recipe if you’ve been a longtime reader!).
+These tender grilled pork chops are still a year-round staple for us.